kavia-common/recipe-explorer-38071-38143/frontend_app/docs/browserslist.md

 Notes:
 - This updates your local caniuse-lite DB used by Browserslist (no code changes).
 - Not required for CI to pass, but reduces deprecation notices during dev.
-- The Webpack Dev Server deprecation warnings (onAfterSetupMiddleware/onBeforeSetupMiddleware) stem from react-scripts@5 and are harmless in CI.
+- The Webpack Dev Server deprecation warnings (onAfterSetupMiddleware/onBeforeSetupMiddleware) stem from react-scripts@5 and are harmless in CI and do not affect readiness/health.